TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 A VM may execute a privilege instruction, or issue IO commands.
 These 2 activities are performed by the hypervisor, on behalf of the VM.

 IO processing differs to non-IO processing as it has to be executed twice.
-It’s first processed inside the Guest OS, and then in the hypervisor network and storage subsystems.
+It's first processed inside the Guest OS, and then in the hypervisor network and storage subsystems.
 ESXi typically uses another core for this work instead of the VM vCPU.
 ESXi is also performing IOs on behalf of all VMs that are issuing IOs on that same time, not just VM 1.
 This work has to be accounted for and then charged back to the associated VM.
 The System counter tracks this.
 System counter is part of VMX counter.

 ![vCPU utilisation and breakdown for vCPU 0](2.2.2-fig-16.png)

 Regardless, the work has to be charged back to the VM, since CPU Run does not account for it.
 Since this work is not performed by any of the VM CPU, this is charged to the VM CPU 0.
 The system services are accounted to CPU 0.
 You may see higher Used on CPU 0 than others, although the CPU Run are balanced for all the VCPUs.
 So this is not a problem for CPU scheduling.
-It’s just the way VMKernel does the CPU accounting.
+It's just the way VMKernel does the CPU accounting.

 The System counter is not available per vCPU.
 Reason is the underlying physical core that does the IO work on behalf of the VM may be doing it for more than 1 vCPU.
 There is no way to break it down for each vCPU.
 The following vCenter screenshot shows the individual vCPU is not shown when System metric is selected.